-During Raisi's tenure as chief prosecutor, he continued to be one of the Islamic Republic's chief enablers in purging detractors of the state.
-For example, one Human Rights Watch report indicated that in 1990 Tehran's Islamic revolutionary prosecutor "ordered the arrest of more than 30 signatories of an open letter to President Rafsanjani," which criticized his policies, particularly the ban of the Iran Freedom Movement, led by former Prime Minister Mehdi Bazargan.
-Tehran's revolutionary prosecutor also ordered the dissolution of the Association for the Defense of Freedom and Sovereignty of the Iranian Nation that same month.
+During Raisi's tenure as chief prosecutor, he continued to be one of the Islamic Republic's chief enablers in purging political dissidents.
+For example, one Human Rights Watch report indicated that in 1990 he "ordered the arrest of more than 30 signatories of an open letter to President Rafsanjani," which criticized his policies, particularly the ban of the Iran Freedom Movement, led by former Prime Minister Mehdi Bazargan.
+He also ordered the dissolution of the Association for the Defense of Freedom and Sovereignty of the Iranian Nation that same month.
 In August 1993, the Islamic revolutionary courts ordered the arrest of the editor-in-chief of Salam newspaper, after its criticism of government policy.
 Mehdi Nassiri, the editor-in-chief of Kayhan, was similarly detained on slander charges filed against him by Iran's then Chief Justice Mohammad Yazdi.
-Thus, Raisi was on the frontlines of the battle for control over Iran's political space.
+Thus, Raisi was critical for the Islamic Republic's efforts to consolidate power.